Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 *2) Power Specifications:*
 Lochinvar requested the tool be able to run from both the DC power bus from the boiler's fan, which is from 10 to 40 volts, and by a USB connection if a fan is not present.
 [2] Therefore the tool with need a USB port somewhere on the tool, along with circuitry to step down the DC voltage to a usable level.
 Specific location and type of circuitry used will be based on the cumalalitive power needs of all system components for the diagnostic tool.
 (Look into wide range DC-DC Buck covertors)

-*3) Diagnostic Tool Modes Specifications:*
+*3) Diagnostic Tool Specifications:*
 The diagnostic tool shall be able to simulate the boiler's fan.
 In this mode the diagnostic tool will "Control allows an approximate simulation of a fan operation, which can be used for testing boiler controls.
 In this case, the diagnostic tool might only be connecyed to a boiler control and have no actual fan connected."
 [2] In this mode the diagnostic tool shall be able to simulate both a PWM signal and Tach signal.
+In addition to this Micah has requested the tool have the hardware needed to implement the other two modes, Monitoring Mode and Fan Driving Mode.

-The following shall be possible in this mode:
+The following shall be possible in the Fan Simulation Mode:

 - Adjusting the minumum and maximum fan speed
 - Adjusting the minumum PWM duty cycle needed for the fan to turn on